We are a family business

 Thus, the dimension of the human body has long been the basis by which we design objects from natural materials.

-In the tradition of designing for human needs and building by human means, I strive to make objects that celebrate our humanity.
+In the tradition of designing for human needs and building by human means, I strive to make objects that celebrate our humanity and relationships with the environment.

-With each creation, I pass along the opportunity to use the object in the manner that best suits YOUR human need:
+With each project, I pass along the opportunity to use the object in the manner that best suits YOUR human need:

 - growing salsa in your raised garden bed.